It is our objective to help improve housing and general living conditions throughout the council area.

 Your gross annual household income is less than £20,000

-To check if you are eligible You can contact a member of the Affordable Warmth Team at Armagh City Banbridge and Craigavon Borough Council.
-Checks will then be carried out on income and ownership and if all criteria is met, your details will be taken for a visit to be carried out.
+To check if you are eligible You can contact a member of the Affordable Warmth Team to enable checks on income and ownership of your property to be completed.
+If all criteria is met, a visit will be carried out to your home.

 Keep Cosy is a scheme designed to help householders who use central heating oil to budget and save to buy oil.
 Home heating oil is cheaper when bought in larger quantities.
 So saving over time is better than ordering small amounts on a regular basis.